Affostruction: 3D Affordance Grounding with Generative Reconstruction

 \subsection{Preliminaries: TRELLIS}

-We build upon TRELLIS~\cite{trellis}, which decomposes 3D generation into two sequential rectified flow models~\cite{rectified_flow} in sparse 3D latent space:
+We build upon TRELLIS~\cite{trellis}, a two-stage rectified flow framework~\cite{rectified_flow} for 3D generation in sparse latent space:

-\textbf{Stage 1: Flow Transformer} takes a dense noise tensor $\mathbf{X} \in \mathbb{R}^{r^3 \times C}$ (where $r=16$, yielding 4096 tokens) and generates a denoised dense tensor conditioned on single RGB image condition $\mathbf{C}$.
-This denoised output is then decoded via a pretrained sparse structure VAE decoder~\cite{trellis} to obtain sparse structure $\{\mathbf{p}_i\}_{i=1}^L$, representing occupied voxel positions where $L \ll r^3$.
+\textbf{Stage 1: flow transformer} denoises a dense latent tensor $\mathbf{X} \in \mathbb{R}^{r^3 \times C}$ ($r{=}16$) conditioned on DINOv2~\cite{dinov2} patch features $\mathbf{C}$ extracted from a single RGB image.
+A pretrained sparse structure VAE decoder~\cite{trellis} then converts the denoised tensor into sparse structure $\{\mathbf{p}_i\}_{i=1}^L$, a set of occupied voxel positions where $L \ll r^3$.

-\textbf{Stage 2: Sparse Flow Transformer} operates on a sparse noise tensor initialized at predicted occupied voxels from Stage 1.
-It generates structured latent features $\{\mathbf{z}_i\}_{i=1}^L$ conditioned on image features, which are then decoded via a pretrained 3D decoder (\textit{e.g.}, mesh, Gaussian splatting, radiance fields)~\cite{trellis} to produce the final 3D geometry.
+\textbf{Stage 2: sparse flow transformer} denoises a sparse latent tensor initialized at the occupied positions from Stage~1, conditioned on image features, producing structured latent features $\{\mathbf{z}_i\}_{i=1}^L$.
+A pretrained 3D decoder~\cite{trellis} then renders these into the final 3D representation (\textit{e.g.}, mesh, 3D Gaussians, or radiance fields).

 Both stages are trained using the conditional flow matching (CFM) objective~\cite{flow_matching}:

 where $\mathbf{X}_t = (1-t)\mathbf{X}_0 + t\epsilon$ interpolates between clean data $\mathbf{X}_0$ and noise $\epsilon \sim \mathcal{N}(0,I)$ with timestep $t \in [0,1]$, and $v_\theta$ predicts the velocity field.